Release

 As the ʻAlalā return to their native habitat it is critical that land managers, scientists, and community members work together as “ʻAlalā Ambassadors” ensuring that the birds have the space, environment, and support they need to thrive.

-The Kaʻū Forest Reserve is a potential area for future releases.
-It is hoped that releases could be planned for the Kaʻū Forest Reserve after more management for promoting native forest habitat has occurred.
+• The Kaʻū Forest Reserve is a potential area for future releases on Hawaiʻi Island.
+It is hoped that releases could be planned for the Kaʻū Forest Reserve with additional management promoting native forest habitat.

 Project Goals